theramiyer/blog/content/post/2021/private-whatsapp-chats-are-private.md

 6. You can set your messages to disappear.
 7. You can download your data.

 This was perhaps in response to the rumble around the world, and the backlash that WhatsApp received.
-Some news channels in our country added to this fire, with what I hope was a mere misunderstanding.
+Perhaps a response what to some news channels in our country aired.
+Something like this:

 {{< youtube BSKZ1LrpfFI 116 140 >}}